-Lacutamab (IPH4102) is a first-in-class anti-KIR3DL2 humanized cytotoxicity-inducing antibody, which is currently in clinical trials for treatment of cutaneous T-cell lymphoma (CTCL), an orphan disease.
-This group of rare cutaneous lymphomas of T lymphocytes has a poor prognosis with few efficacious and safe therapeutic options at advanced stages.
+Lacutamab (IPH4102) is a first-in-class anti-KIR3DL2 humanized cytotoxicity-inducing antibody, which is currently in clinical trials for treatment of cutaneous T-cell lymphoma (CTCL), an orphan disease, and peripheral T cell lymphoma (PTCL).
+Rare cutaneous lymphomas of T lymphocytes has a poor prognosis with few efficacious and safe therapeutic options at advanced stages.

 KIR3DL2 is an inhibitory receptor of the KIR family, expressed by approximately 65% of patients across all CTCL subtypes and expressed by up to 90% of patients with certain aggressive CTCL subtypes, in particular, Sézary syndrome.
 It is expressed by up to 50% of patients with peripheral T-cell lymphoma (PTCL).
 It has a restricted expression on normal tissues.

 Mechanism of action

 Lacutamab is being investigated in mycosis fungoides, Sézary syndrome as well as in peripheral T-cell lymphoma.

 European Medicines Agency (EMA) granted PRIME designation in November 2020 to lacutamab for the treatment of patients with relapsed or refractory Sézary syndrome who have received at least two prior systemic therapies.